-- We will work with the Customer Panel and colleague working group to co-design and deliver a customer facing campaign when launching the policy and its accompanying procedure to increase general awareness and understanding of vulnerabilities. - We will let customers know what types of support we can provide and other external support which may be available. - We will signpost and assist customers to obtain support available from both internal and external sources. - We will allow vulnerable customers to be supported by a representative or advocate in interactions about our services. - We will assist vulnerable customers in accessing additional support through our own Tenancy Sustainment and Money Advice Services or referrals to other external partner support agencies where appropriate.
+- We will let customers know what types of support we can provide and other external support which may be available. - We will signpost and assist customers to obtain support available from both internal and external sources. - We will allow vulnerable customers to be supported by a representative or advocate in interactions about our services. - We will assist vulnerable customers in accessing additional support through our own Tenancy Sustainment and Money Advice Services or referrals to other external partner support agencies where appropriate